Friday, March 13, 2026

 Last week I participated in an event at the student center, mid-campus in our University of Calgary.
 It was one of many occasions planned as part of United Nations World Interfaith Harmony Week, an annual event hosted by this city’s Interfaith Council.
 Titled “Scriptural Sharing: Harmony in a World of Crisis,” this austere title turned out to be nothing but a circle of chairs in a comfortably arranged office and meeting room obviously designed for things like this.
 The name of this second floor place is Faith and Spirituality Centre.

-The inspiration for me was not so much the words shared in that circle (many accents challenging this senior with audio problems), but rather the occasion.
+The inspiration for me was not so much the words shared in that circle (many accents challenging this senior with hearing problems), but rather the occasion.
 We were reflecting on two sacred texts, one from the Ahmadiyya Muslims Quran, and one from the Bible, Romans 12.
 Not only Muslims and Christians, but also Unitarians, Buddhists, Sikhs, Hindus and others in absolute respect and peacefulness holding forth in this talking circle, speaking thoughtfully about “let not a people’s enmity incite you to act otherwise than with justice” and “Bless those who persecute you; bless and do not curse” [i] along with related thoughts that came up during the two hour gathering.

-The occasion seemed to incite a spirit of joy on this gathering of university students and a few assorted retirees, professors and clergy.
+The occasion seemed to incite a spirit of joy on this gathering of university students and a few assorted professors, retirees, and clergy.
 Near end of the talking circle, our discussion facilitator asked one of the women if she might lead in a song.
 She was taken by surprise, but almost immediately replied, “Sure let’s try.”
 Using the tune “Frere Jacquez” there we were, all of us, not quite karaoke but singing our hearts out, round song complete with clapping, missed starts and laughter for all.
 It was spontaneous and happened only because two in our midst exercised a freedom of spirit and the gift of music.

 Consistent with tone of this meeting, there was food; lots of variety and served to us by several students from different faith communities.
-Even as I overheard them talking about some unique flavors coming from certain shops in the Food Court one floor down, I could not but enjoy the hospitable camaraderie, obviously communicating a youthful connectedness with others in this student center.
+As I overheard them talking about some unique flavors coming from certain shops in the Food Court one floor down, I could not but enjoy the hospitable camaraderie, obviously communicating a youthful connectedness with others in this student center.

 My enthusiasm for Interfaith events in this city is definitely beyond a nice activity to occupy an old thinker.
 This year’s chosen theme of crisis harmony addresses the very thing everybody, all cultures, young and old, male or female, rich or poor, [ii] is aware of.
-There was an undeniable willingness to participate with all in something we all desire - definitely more than just 'sumpin to do'.
+There was an undeniable willingness to participate with all in something we all desire - definitely more than just 'something to do'.

 So our University of Calgary, secular institute of higher learning, very attentive to the education needs of a pluralistic, multinational student body, has a spirituality center well attuned to this day.
 The unpretenscious down-home hosting of a UNWIHW event communicates nothing but good news, perhaps also contributing to its increasing Times Higher Education (THE) rating and definitely a notch above all the separatist divisive lingo being touted in this province.